-All K-12 ESE teachers teaching ESE core academic subjects as described in Section 4 must be highly qualified in the appropriate core academic subject areas as noted below.
+All K-12 ESE teachers teaching ESE core academic subjects as described in Section 4 must be highly qualified in the appropriate core academic subjects areas as noted below.

-- An ESE teacher teaching students in grades K-6 enrolled in 7700 (K-5 students) and 7800 (Grade 6 students) series core academic subject courses must be highly qualified in elementary education. - An ESE teacher teaching 7800 and 7900 series core academic courses must be highly qualified for either elementary, middle or secondary level content area certification.
-The level of instruction is based on the grade level content that is being taught, not the reading or math performance level of the student. - An ESE Teacher of 7800 or 7900 series core academic courses may use the Middle Grades Integrated Curriculum (MGIC) subject area test to meet HQT requirements when the content of the ESE course is applicable to MGIC. - A newly hired middle (grades 7 and 8)/secondary special education content teacher, if highly qualified in language arts, mathematics, or science at the time of hire, may have two additional years and use of the High Objective Uniform State Standard of Evaluation (HOUSSE) option to document HQT in the additional content subjects.
+- An ESE teacher teaching students in Grades K-6 enrolled in 7700 (Grades K-5 students) and 7800 (Grade 6 students) series core academic subject courses must be highly qualified in elementary education. - An ESE teacher teaching 7800 and 7900 series core academic courses must be highly qualified for either elementary, middle or secondary level content area certification.
+The level of instruction is based on the grade level content that is being taught, not the reading or mathematics performance level of the student. - An ESE teacher of 7800 or 7900 series core academic courses may use the Middle Grades Integrated Curriculum (MGIC) subject area test to meet HQT requirements when the content of the ESE course is applicable to MGIC.
+The use of MGIC certification for infield purposes is governed by the grandfathering provision of the Department's May 13, 2011, memorandum. - A newly hired middle (Grades 7 and 8)/secondary special education content teacher, if highly qualified in language arts, mathematics, or science at the time of hire, may have two additional years and use of the High, Objective, Uniform State Standard of Evaluation (HOUSSE) option to document HQT in the additional content subjects.